billroy/bitlash-commander/README.md

 - fix handling of color: and label: properties in panel setup color should be stroke; get rid of color label should be text; get rid of label

-- make the panel label a text control

 - radio button control
 - button group